-Leader: Nate Rockwood Blake Fonnesbeck Jon Weidenhamer Ken Fisher Marina Smith Matt Cassel Scott Robertson Kayla Sintz Matt Twombly It is anticipated that the proposed budget will allow City staff to carry out Council's goals and high levels of service without the need to recommend a property tax increase in the FY 2016 Budget.
+Leader: Nate Rockwood Blake Fonnesbeck Jon Weidenhamer Ken Fisher Kira Spears Matt Cassel Scott Robertson Alfred Knotts Matt Twombly

 Staff's commitment to administering municipal services and managing the capital program with a high degree of efficiency at a minimum cost to residents and taxpayers affirms that the City is maintaining a sound financial footing.

-On behalf of the many staff members who contributed to the development of this budget, and with special thanks to Jed Briggs and Nate Rockwood, I present the City Manager Recommended Budget for FY 2016 to City Council, residents of Park City, and other interested stakeholders for your review.
+On behalf of the many staff members who contributed to the development of this budget, and with special thanks to Nate Rockwood and Jed Briggs, I present the City Manager Recommended Budget for FY 2018 to City Council, residents of Park City, and other interested stakeholders for your review.